-Extension of the Director of Emergency Services' (City Manager) proclamation of a local emergency allows the City to continue our efforts to slow and reduce the spread of COVID-19 and support our most at risk residents through the exercise of extraordinary police powers, such as evacuation; immunity for emergency actions; authorization of issuance of orders and regulations; activation of pre-established emergency provisions; and is a prerequisite for requesting state or federal assistance.
-Termination of the proclamation of local emergency when conditions warrant is required by law.
-If approved, this extension will be in effect for 60 days and will expire on August 21, 2021.
-If the local emergency still exists, staff will return to City Council on or before August 17, 2021 to request to continue the local emergency.
+Extension of the Director of Emergency Services' (City Manager) proclamation of a local emergency allows the City to continue our efforts to slow and reduce the spread of COVID-19 and support our most at risk residents through the exercise of extraordinary police powers, such as immunity for emergency actions; authorization of issuance of orders and regulations; activation of pre-established emergency provisions; and is a prerequisite for requesting state or federal assistance.
+As a result of a recent internal re-evaluation of the Gubernatorial Declaration of Emergency for COVID-19, it has been determined that the Governor's declaration waived Government Code 8630, which required the repeat 60-day extension by City Council.
+Today the City Council is asked to extend the local emergency until such time as conditions warrant termination.
+Staff will return at that time for City Council action to terminate the emergency.